Dr Ayse Goker

 She has been the Chair of the British Computing Society's Specialist Group in Information Retrieval (BCS IRSG) (2000-2005).
 She was co-founder of the AmbieSense EU-IST project and project leader at the Robert Gordon University, Aberdeen, UK.
 She also has experience as systems developer for the oil and gas company BP, and providing asset management courses for the oil and gas industry.

 She holds an Enterprise Fellowship from the Royal Society of Edinburgh and Scottish Enterprise, and was awarded Honorary of The Robert Gordon University in 2007 for her active contributions to their research and innovation.
-She is editor of a forth coming book in information retrieval.
+She is editor of Information Retrieval: Searching in the 21st Century, published by Wiley.

 Hans Myrhaug is business co-founder and has 18 years experience in developing, participating, and leading international project consortiums, proposals, and contracts.